ivanobarletta/doc_IBIRYS36/docs/setting_server.rst

 .. warning::

-    Once you're logged in FT3 with a certain hostname like
+    Once you're logged in FT3 with a certain hostname

     [username@login210-1 ]$

     and you want to ssh into another login node, like:

-    ssh username@login201.2
+    ssh username@login210-2

     you will be asked for the password.
 To avoid this, you must copy your own ssh public key into your list of authorized ones.